 The Issue of Backyard Breeding

-“To eat, she had to scoop food backward into her mouth and roll it back and forth.
+“To eat, she had to scoop food backwards into her mouth and roll it back and forth.
 That was because her tongue was trapped in the back part of her mouth.
 There was no room for it to stretch out beyond her teeth in that crowded little mouth.
 And, there was no way to chew.

-When she was a few months old, her front leg bones stopped growing and fused where they met to compensate.
-She learned to walk on the first third of her front legs rather than on her footpads.
-Her feet are twisted, and her toes curve onto one another.
 But it is unclear if they were always like this or if the malformations are caused by the way she scoots them.
 It is also unclear if her scoliosis was present at birth or developed as she learned to walk.
 Inadequate nutrition and dirty living conditions brought on a case of Demodex mange.
 That robbed her of most of her fur.”

 Initial medical costs ran about $9,000.
 Despite her congenital deformities, Dr. Lupo, the vet treating Rosie, says she will “pretty much have a normal life since receiving life-saving treatment.